 According to the National Coffee Association (NCA), the U.S. coffee alone is worth an $48 billion.
 However, most smallholder coffee farmers only see an estimated 10 percent of the final retail cost of their coffee.

-That's why LWR works with coffee farmers and their cooperatives to get involved in more steps of the "agriculture value chain" — all the steps of making coffee from crop to cup.
+That's why LWR works with coffee farmers and their cooperatives to get involved in more steps of the agriculture value chain — all the steps involved to bring coffee from the farm to your cup.
 The more steps in the agriculture value chain that coffee producers are involved in, the more they can make from their crops.

 3. Coffee begins as a cherry, NOT A BEAN!

 Actually, to be fair, it begins as a flower, which eventually leaves behind dark green coffee cherries.
 As the cherries ripen they turn from green to yellow and, eventually — at full ripeness — a rich red.
 After picking and drying the coffee cherries, the outer layers are removed (a process called pulping), freeing the coffee beans inside.

 Good quality coffee starts with good quality coffee trees.
 A coffee tree can take several years to yield cherries.
 LWR helps smallholder coffee farmers plant new trees, grow other crops for alternative income and to provide necessary coffee tree shade, and to process their coffee to yield good quality, valuable coffee beans.